Celtic F.C.: History

 Celtic continued their unbeaten domestic run into the following season, eventually extending it to 69 games, surpassing their own 100-year-old British record of 62 games, before finally losing to Hearts in November 2017.
 Celtic retained the League Cup that same month by defeating Motherwell in the final, and went on to clinch their seventh consecutive league title in April 2018.
-They went on to defeat Motherwell again in the 2018 Scottish Cup Final to clinch a second consecutive domestic treble (the "double treble"), the first club in Scotland to do so.
-Rodgers left the club midway through following season to join Leicester City; Neil Lennon returned as caretaker manager for the rest of the season and helped Celtic secure an unprecedented third consecutive domestic treble (the "treble treble"), defeating Hearts 2–1 in the 2019 Scottish Cup Final.
+They went on to defeat Motherwell again in the 2018 Scottish Cup final to clinch a second consecutive domestic treble (the "double treble"), the first club in Scotland to do so.
+Rodgers left the club midway through following season to join Leicester City; Neil Lennon returned as caretaker manager for the rest of the season and helped Celtic secure an unprecedented third consecutive domestic treble (the "treble treble"), defeating Hearts 2–1 in the 2019 Scottish Cup final.
 Later that month, he was confirmed as the club's new manager.
+The following season, Celtic completed the "quadruple treble".

-In December 2019, Lennon led Celtic to a 1–0 win over Rangers in the 2019 Scottish League Cup Final, the club's tenth consecutive domestic trophy.
+In December 2019, Lennon led Celtic to a 1–0 win over Rangers in the 2019 Scottish League Cup final, the club's tenth consecutive domestic trophy.
 By March 2020, Celtic were 13 points ahead in the league when professional football in Scotland was suspended due to the COVID-19 pandemic in the United Kingdom. they were confirmed as champions in May 2020 following a SPFL board meeting where it was agreed that completing the full league campaign was infeasible.
 The completion of the 2019–20 Scottish Cup was delayed, with the semi-finals and final – between Celtic and Hearts as in the previous year – not taking place until late autumn/winter of 2020.
 Celtic won on penalty-kicks after the sides tied at 3–3 after extra time, clinching a fourth successive treble.
 However, Celtic struggled throughout the 2020–21 season with poor performances in Europe, knocked out of the League Cup by Ross County, and by February 2021 were trailing 18 points behind Rangers in the league – effectively ending their hopes of winning "ten in a row" league titles.
 Lennon resigned on 24 February 2021, with assistant manager John Kennedy taking interim charge of the team.
 In the closing weeks of the season, Celtic were knocked out of the Scottish Cup by Rangers which condemned them to their first trophy-less season since 2010, and finished the league campaign 25 points behind their Glasgow rivals.

-On 26 April 2025, Celtic defeated Dundee United 5–0 to secure their fourth consecutive league title, which represented their 13th title won across their previous 14 league campaigns.
+On 26 April 2025, Celtic defeated Dundee United 5–0 to secure their fourth consecutive league title, which represented their 13th title won across their previous 14 league campaigns and 55th league title overall.